kestra-io/docs/content/blogs/2023-09-05-2023-kestra-airbyte-technology-partnership.md

 This partnership provides a versatile toolkit for data professionals, extending the possibilities of data handling.
 The potential applications are large, aligning with various organizational needs and ensuring data-driven success.
 Discover more about this integration through our [documentation](https://kestra.io/plugins/plugin-airbyte).

-If you want to go further with Kestra and Airbyte capabilities you can read this article about [Everything as Code for Data Infrastructure with Airbyte and Kestra Terraform Providers](https://airbyte.com/blog/everything-as-code-for-data-infrastructure-with-airbyte-and-kestra-terraform-providers) or [chow to create an End-to-End Data Ingestion, Transformation and Orchestration pipeline with Airbyte, dbt and Kestra](https://kestra.io/blogs/2023-06-26-end-to-end-data-orchestration)
+If you want to go further with Kestra and Airbyte capabilities you can read this article about [Everything as Code for Data Infrastructure with Airbyte and Kestra Terraform Providers](https://airbyte.com/blog/everything-as-code-for-data-infrastructure-with-airbyte-and-kestra-terraform-providers) or [how to create an End-to-End Data Ingestion, Transformation and Orchestration pipeline with Airbyte, dbt and Kestra](https://kestra.io/blogs/2023-06-26-end-to-end-data-orchestration)

 You can also kickstart you Airbyte & Kestra Journey with our [Community Blueprints](https://demo.kestra.io/ui/blueprints/community?q=airbyte&page=1)